earlmcwilson/earlmcwilson/README.md

 **Hi there👋**, I’m Earl

-I'm interested in web development and plan to build projects to improve my skills.
+I'm interested in back-end development and plan to build projects to improve my skills.

-I’m currently taking Harvard’s CS50x course, and I’m in Week 8, learning the fundamentals of the internet and websites.
+I’m currently undergoing a python training to explore

 My main code IDE is VS Code.

 **Fun facts:**
-- I enjoy watching Gundam Gunpla model kits being built in my free time as well as watching video essays about various topics
+- In my free time I enjoy watching video essays about various topics

 - I also enjoy challenging yet fun games that require skill, pattern recognition and precise reactions.